chef-cft/chef-examples/examples/AutomateHaTuning.md

   pool_queue_timeout = 10000
 ```

-## Apply to all FE’s for Automate via `chef-autoamte config patch autoamte-fe-patch.toml`
+## Apply to all FE’s for Automate via `chef-automate config patch autoamte-fe-patch.toml --a2`

 ```toml
 # Worker Processes